tidalhour/Practice/README.md

 # Practice
+Some of the prompts are from
+- ChatGPT: I ask for a certain output on a certain Java syntax and redo it in code.
-A bunch of practice exercises from prompts or other sources, I dump them all here.
+- Google: Lots of sample practice exercises can be found on Google, I just "steal" some of them

+... and many more.